We have carpenter bees in walls and porch.

 ANSWER: These are the large bumblebee-like insects that create holes in outside wood; they will nest in siding, soffits, decks, posts and the wood of barns and sheds.
 These bees only nest in wood; they do not eat it.
 Carpenter bees are pollinators; thus, they are considered to be beneficial insects, but the unsightly holes and frass make them also a nuisance.

-Call the local Orkin branch office for more information about the service or to schedule an inspection by a trained Orkin Pest Specialist who will generate a customized solution to the problem.
+Call us for more information about the service or to schedule an inspection by a trained Orkin Pest Specialist, who will generate a customized solution to the carpenter bee problem.

 Our Pest Library